-Applications for a C-1N development shall include the following data and other reasonable information that the Travelers Rest Planning Commission and the Greenville County planning staff may require in their review of the application:
+Zoning Map Amendment Applications for a C-1N development shall include a site plan, the following data and other reasonable information that the Planning Director may require in their review of the application:

-- A. The location and size of the site. - B. The location of all curb cuts and points of egress and ingress and all sidewalks and dimensions thereof. - C. Density of land use proposed for every part of the site. - D. The location and size of any existing or proposed roads within the C-1N district. - E. Photographs of surrounding development. - F. Elevations of proposed development. - G. Perspective sketch indicating color and materials of all structures and screening. - H. The location of all parking. - I. The location and types of all exterior light fixtures. - J. A complete landscaping and screening plan. - K. Plans showing complete drainage of entire site.
+- A. The location and size of the site. - B. The location of all curb cuts and points of egress and ingress and all sidewalks and dimensions thereof. - C. Density of land use proposed for every part of the site. - D. The location and size of any existing or proposed roads within the C-1N district.

+- E. Photographs of surrounding development. - F. Elevations of proposed development. - G. Perspective sketch indicating color and materials of all structures and screening. - H. The location of all parking. - I. The location and types of all exterior light fixtures. - J. A complete landscaping and screening plan. - K. Plans showing complete drainage of entire site.